masakinihirota/qiita_sync.article/README.md

 ## Preparation

 1. Click "Use this template" button at top-right corner of this page, and create your GitHub repository.
-2. Generate "Qiita Acccess Token" of at your Qiita site, and copy the generated Qiita Access Token.
+2. Generate "Qiita Access Token" of at your Qiita site, and copy the generated Qiita Access Token.
 3. Open "Settings" >> "Secrets" >> "Actions" >> "New repository secret" at your GitHub repository.
 4. Input `QIITA_ACCESS_TOKEN` to "Name", and paste the generated Qiita Access Token to "Value", and click "Add secret"
 5. Open "Actions" >> "Qiita Sync" >> "Run workflow" pulldown menu, and click "Run workflow" button